Ali-Mahzarnia/MFSGrp/README.md

 ```

 ## Manual and Example:
-After installations you can pull up the manual that includes a simulations example:
+After installations you can pull up the manual that includes a simulations example by running the following line and clicking on MFSGrp::MFSGrp	in the help pages:
 ```R
 ??MFSGrp
 ```